SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 # Consider sex of the samples

-From the information given by Genome In A Bottle, we see that samples HG003 and HG005 are from males and likely have a Y chromosome, while samples HG004 and HG007 are from females and likely have no Y chromosome.
-We are going to use the `02_SCC_check` module to  verify that the sequencing data supports this description and then use the `03a_SCC-aware_VariantCalling` to call variants in these samples based on the SCC-aware versions of the human reference genome.
+From the information given by Genome In A Bottle, we see that samples HG002 is from a male and likely has a Y chromosome, while sample HG004 is from a female and likely has no Y chromosome.
+We are going to use the `02_SCC_check` module for RNA sequencing data to verify whether the gene expression profile of these samples supports this description and then use the `03b_gene_quantification_RNAseq` module to measure gene expression aligning to the SCC-aware versions of the human reference genome.
+This tutorial will walk you through two methods of gene expression quantification.

 # Create custom config for RNA data

+In order to provide the gene expression quantification tools with the information needed, we must create a custom configuration file.

 ### Create sample file info table
-In order to create a custom configuration file for DNA analysis, we need to create a sample file info table, let's call it `DNA_samples.csv`.
+In order to create a custom configuration file for RNA sequencing analysis, we need to create a sample file info table, let's call it `RNA_samples.csv`.

-Open a text editor, enter the following lines, and save as `DNA_samples.csv` in your working directory (such `/data` if you mapped a drive and are working in a Docker):
+Open a text editor, enter the following lines, and save as `RNA_samples.csv` in your working directory (such `/data` if you mapped a drive and are working in a Docker):

 ```
-HG003_AshkFather,HG003.novaseq.pcr-free.40x.R1.fastq.gz,HG003.novaseq.pcr-free.40x.R2.fastq.gz
-HG005_ChinFather,HG005.novaseq.pcr-free.40x.R1.fastq.gz,HG005.novaseq.pcr-free.40x.R2.fastq.gz
-HG004_AshkMother,HG004.novaseq.pcr-free.40x.R1.fastq.gz,HG004.novaseq.pcr-free.40x.R2.fastq.gz
-HG007_ChinMother,HG007.novaseq.pcr-free.40x.R1.fastq.gz,HG007.novaseq.pcr-free.40x.R2.fastq.gz
+HG004_AshkMother,hg004_gm24143.mrna.R1.fastq.gz,hg004_gm24143.mrna.R2.fastq.gz
+HG002_AshkSon,hg002_gm24385.mrna.R1.fastq.gz,hg002_gm24385.mrna.R2.fastq.gz

 ```

 ### Get custom configuration file template
-Next, create a template configuration file using `generate_custom_json_DNA.py`.
+Next, create a template configuration file using `generate_custom_json_RNA.py`.
 `FIX: make them input parametters!!!`

-First open `01_custom_config\generate_custom_json_DNA.py`, change the following variables, and save:
+First open `01_custom_config\generate_custom_json_RNA.py`, check or change the following variables, and save:

 ```
 # set this variable to the name of your sample csv
-all_sample_ids = "DNA_samples.csv"
+all_sample_ids = "RNA_samples.csv"

 # set this variable to the desired output name
-out_config_json = "DNA_samples.config.json"
+out_config_json = "RNA_samples.config.json"

 # set this to be the directory where the fastq read are stored
 input_directory = '/data/reads/'